 Filing Your Income Taxes

-The deduction allows you to subtract from your taxable income the amount you pay in interest – although not toward your mortgage’s principal balance.
+The deduction allows you to subtract from your taxable income the amount you pay in interest – although not the portion of your payments that goes toward your mortgage’s principal balance.
 The end result is that you’re taxed on less income.
-The mortgage interest deduction has actually been available for more than a century, but it underwent some changes beginning in the 2018 tax year.
+The mortgage interest deduction has actually been available for more than a century, but it underwent some changes beginning with the 2018 tax year.

-One provision remains unchanged, however: mortgages on a second home still qualify, subject to somewhat complicated rules.
+One provision remains unchanged, however: mortgages on second homes still qualify, subject to somewhat complicated rules.

 Mortgages on a Second Home

 The IRS is pretty clear that mortgage interest paid on a second home is deductible, but this presumes that you don’t rent out the residence.
-Otherwise, you don’t have to personally spend a single night in the home to claim the mortgage interest deduction if you don’t rent it.
+Otherwise, you don’t have to personally spend a single night in the home to claim the mortgage interest deduction.
 You never even have to set foot in the place at all.

 The rules for claiming the deduction are the same as for your primary residence, as long as you don’t have a tenant.
 Your mortgage’s principal balance can’t exceed what you paid for the home, which can happen with some refinances or home equity loans.
 The loan can be secured by either your primary home or your second home.
 You’re limited to claiming the interest on no more than two homes total.

-The home doesn’t technically have to be a house, either.
+The home doesn’t technically have to be a house.
 It can be a condo, a trailer or even a boat, as long as it has cooking, sleeping and toilet facilities.

 If You Rent the Property